simengangstad/SwiftyCloudKit/README.md

 [![CI Status](http://img.shields.io/travis/simengangstad/SwiftyCloudKit.svg?style=flat)](https://travis-ci.org/simengangstad/SwiftyCloudKit) [![Version](https://img.shields.io/cocoapods/v/SwiftyCloudKit.svg?style=flat)](http://cocoapods.org/pods/SwiftyCloudKit) [![License](https://img.shields.io/cocoapods/l/SwiftyCloudKit.svg?style=flat)](http://cocoapods.org/pods/SwiftyCloudKit) [![Platform](https://img.shields.io/cocoapods/p/SwiftyCloudKit.svg?style=flat)](http://cocoapods.org/pods/SwiftyCloudKit)

-SwiftyCloudKit is a thin layer above Cloud Kit which makes it easy to implement cloud support into an iOS app.
+SwiftyCloudKit is a thin layer above Cloud Kit which makes it easy to implement cloud support into an .
 The library is structured into modules which can be used independently or together, all after need.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory.
-It is strongly recommended to run through the tutorial with the example project open.
+It is strongly recommended to run through the tutorial with the example project.

 ## Requirements

 - Swift 4.0
-- iOS 10.0 or newer
+- iOS: 10.0+
+- macOS: 10.12+ (not tested)
+- watchOS: 3.0+ (not tested)
+- tvOS: 10.0+

 ## Installation